0xEbrahim/E-Commerce-API/README.md

 **eCommerce** it's an open source (test scenario) software made to create a easy and simple "Shop" API, where you have two micro services, one the **Products API** that stores and handles everything Related to Stock and Products.
 And the **Purchase API** where you can create orders (cart's) and checkout items.

-Hello, this is Bing.
-I can help you generate a readme file for the GitHub repository you provided.
-Here is a possible readme file:

 # E-Commerce-API

 E-Commerce-API is a simple RESTful API for purchases and products, built with Node.js, Express, and MongoDB.